 A: The 2021 Vapor Trail 125 will take place on August 27-28, 2021.

 Q: When and where does registration start?

-A: Registration begins at Absolute Bikes, 330 W Sackett in Salida at 7 PM on the Saturday of the event weekend.
-At approximately 8 PM there will be a mandatory rider’s meeting, also at Absolute Bikes.
+A: Registration runs from noon to 4:00pm Absolute Bikes/High Side Cafe, 330 W Sackett in Salida on the Friday of the event weekend.
+At 5:00pm there will be a mandatory racer’s meeting, also at Absolute Bikes/High Side Cafe.

 Q: When and where does the race start?

 A: The race starts at 10:00pm on the F Street bridge over the Arkansas River at 7,000 feet elevation.